Mary Martin: Radio

 Martin began her radio career in 1939 as the vocalist on a short-lived revival of The Tuesday Night Party on CBS.
 In 1940, she was a singer on NBC's Good News of 1940, which was renamed Maxwell House Coffee Time during that year.
-In 1942, she joined the cast of Kraft Music Hall on NBC, replacing Connie Boswell.
+In 1942, she joined the cast of Kraft Music Hall on NBC, replacing Connee Boswell.
 She was also one of the stars of Stage Door Canteen on CBS, 1942–1945.

 Broadway

 Martin was cast in Cole Porter's Leave It to Me!, making her Broadway debut in November 1938 in that production.
-She became popular on Broadway and received attention in the national media singing "My Heart Belongs to Daddy".
+She became popular on Broadway and received attention in the national media singing the spoof striptease song "My Heart Belongs to Daddy".
 With that one song in the second act, she became a star 'overnight'.
 Martin reprised the song in Night and Day, a Hollywood film about Cole Porter, in which she played herself auditioning for Porter (Cary Grant).
 "My Heart Belongs to Daddy" catapulted her career and became very special to Martin—she even sang it to her ailing father in his hospital bed while he was in a coma.
 Martin did not learn immediately that her father had died.
 Headlines read "Daddy Girl Sings About Daddy as Daddy Dies".
 Because of the show's demanding schedule, Martin was unable to attend her father's funeral.
 In 1943 she starred in the new Kurt Weill musical One Touch of Venus and then Lute Song in 1946.

 As nurse Nellie Forbush, Martin opened on Broadway in South Pacific on April 7, 1949.
 Her performance was called "memorable ... funny and poignant in turns", and she earned a Tony Award.

 Richard Watts Jr. of the New York Post wrote: "nothing I have ever seen her do prepared me for the loveliness, humor, gift for joyous characterization, and sheer lovableness of her portrayal of Nellie Forbush ....
 Hers is a completely irresistible performance."
 She opened in the West End production on November 1, 1951.

 Her next major success was in the role of Peter in the Broadway production of Peter Pan in October 1954 with Martin winning the Tony Award.